About Us

 Dr Poulin is dedicated to improving health care for all by serving in leadership positions in many organizations including the California Academy of Family Physicians.
 She also completed the UC Irvine Train the Trainer Fellowship in Behavioral Health.

-Outside of work she loves spending time with her family especially outdoors and near the ocean.
-She also love crafting and has melded her passion for medicine, teaching and crafts by creating unique models for medical education.
+Outside of work she loves spending time with her family--especially outdoors and near the ocean.
+She also loves crafting and has melded her passion for medicine, teaching, and crafts by creating unique models anatomical for medical education.

 Dr Amy Tressan, MD

 Dr. Tressan grew up in Los Angeles and completed her undergraduate degree at the University of Wisconsin, Madison where she worked in the student center handing out condoms and helping folks gain access to safe sex education.
-This experience in addition to her high school dream of becoming Dr. Ruth helped her decide to return to Los Angeles to pursue a career in medicine, specifically a career in sexual and reproductive health.
+This experience inspired her to pursue a career in sexual and reproductive health.
 She attended Jefferson Medical College in Philadelphia and completed her residency in family medicine at University of California, Los Angeles (UCLA).
-She then completed her medical training with a family planning fellowship with the Reproductive Health Access Project in Boston and a second fellowship with Physicians for Reproductive Health Leadership Training Academy.
+She then did a family planning fellowship with the Reproductive Health Access Project in Boston and a second fellowship with Physicians for Reproductive Health Leadership Training Academy.

 Dr Tressan has been working with Dr Poulin and Dr Connolly for the last four years at a large multi-site primary care facility before co-founding Open Arms Primary Care.
 She is most passionate about providing equitable and compassionate, trauma informed, patient-centered care.
 Her areas of clinical interest include family planning, vasectomy, sex positive care and gender affirming care.
 She recognizes the layered systems of oppression that people face making health harder to achieve and wants to work actively to face this with her patients using harm reduction principles and shared decision-making.
 She wants her patients to feel heard, seen and supported.
 Outside of work, Dr. Tressan is involved in several professional organizations and holds leadership positions at the Reproductive Health Access Project (RHAP), Los Angeles Academy of Family Physicians (LAFP) and the California Academy of Family Physicians (CAFP).